ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## getMacro {#getmacro}

-Gets the parameter value from the [macros](../../operations/server-configuration-parameters/settings.md#macros) section of the server configuration file `config.xml`.
+Gets a named value from the [macros](../../operations/server-configuration-parameters/settings.md#macros) section of the server configuration.

 **Syntax**